W. Ian Lipkin: SARS-CoV-2

-According to the Financial Times, Lipkin first learnt of COVID-19 from contacts in China, where it first emerged, in mid-December, and in early January he repeatedly urged his Chinese counterparts to publish the virus's genetic sequencing to aid research, and visited senior Chinese officials, including Premier Li Keqiang, to discuss the disease.
+According to the Financial Times, Lipkin first learnt of COVID-19 from contacts in China, where it first emerged, in mid-December.
+In early January he repeatedly urged his Chinese counterparts to publish the virus's genetic sequencing to aid research, and visited senior Chinese officials, including Premier Li Keqiang, to discuss the disease.
+Lipkin described his engagement with the early COVID-19 investigations during an April 2023 interview with the U.S. House of Representatives Select Committee on the Coronavirus Pandemic.

 On January 29, 2020, Lipkin flew into Guangzhou, China to learn about the outbreak of SARS-CoV-2.
 Lipkin met with the epidemiologist and pulmonologist Zhong Nanshan, the lead advisor to the Chinese government during the outbreak.
 Lipkin also worked with the China CDC to access blood samples from across the country for further study into the origin and spread of the virus.
 Lipkin did not travel to Wuhan, the epicenter of the outbreak, due to fears that this would prevent him from returning to the United States.
 On returning to the United States, Lipkin self-quarantined for 14 days.
 Lipkin later contracted SARS-CoV-2 in New York City, refusing to go to hospital and treating himself with hydroxychloroquine at home.

 Lipkin criticized what he considered a xenophobic response that blames China for the virus, specifically the words of US president Donald Trump calling it the "China virus" and his decision to suspend funding to the World Health Organization for being "China-centric", calling for "global problems" to be addressed by "global solutions".
 He said that a series of government missteps helped spread the virus around the world very rapidly, and criticized the US and UK's responses, calling them slow, and blamed insufficient and inadequate testing and tracing for rising fatality numbers.
 In the US, he singled out as an issue what he saw as an inconsistency in advice, including by president Trump, and highlighted the need for national leadership, while acknowledging states had the ability to make decisions in certain areas.
 He praised his NIAID superior Anthony Fauci for his integrity.
 He also warned about the danger of future emergence of new deadly viruses.